SINHASantos/wlang/README.md

 The W language can be used by kids who aspire to learn programming

 Seasoned developers can use the W language to develop complex enterprise applications.
-Teams can collaborate using Google Sheets or Microsoft Office 365.

 ****Native Language****